leon3s/solving-localhost-dev/readme.md

 ## Introducing Nanocl

 [Nanocl][nanocl-doc] is a powerful tool designed to streamline project deployment and alleviate the pains associated with localhost development.
-By seamlessly integrating with your development workflow, Nanocl simplifies the process of running multiple services locally and eliminates common headaches like CORS issues and port conflicts.
+By seamlessly integrating with your development workflow, Nanocl simplifies the process of running multiple services locally and eliminates common headaches like CORS issues, port conflicts and cookies.

 ## The Problem at Hand